 Select students with the best chance of success on challenging undergraduate Mathematics courses with our Test of Mathematics for University Admission.

 This maths admissions test focuses on the mathematical thinking and reasoning skills needed for progression to university mathematics.
 It gives students an extra opportunity to prove their potential, whatever their background.

 Contact us to find out how the Test of Mathematics for University Admission can help your university.

 The test is currently taken by students applying to undergraduate Mathematics and related courses.
-Leading institutions that use the test include Durham University, the University of Warwick, the University of Nottingham, Lancaster University, Cardiff University, the University of Sheffield, the University of Southampton and the London School of Economics and Political Science.
+Leading institutions that use the test include Durham University, the University of Warwick, the University of Bath, the University of Cambridge, the University of Nottingham, Lancaster University, Cardiff University, the University of Sheffield, the University of Southampton and the London School of Economics and Political Science.

 Consider making the Test of Mathematics for University Admission an optional part of a student’s application (e.g. to support alternative offer-making), or a compulsory requirement of your admissions process.

 The Test of Mathematics for University Admission is 2 hours 30 minutes long and includes two multiple-choice papers which are taken consecutively.
 Find the full test format and its content in our Test of Mathematics for University Admission test specification.